-\subsection{Empirical Evidence of Bus Bunching and Control Effectiveness}
+\subsection{Empirical evidence of bus bunching and control effectiveness}

-To assess the effectiveness of our proposed SAC-based holding strategy and to provide visual evidence of how bus bunching occurs and propagates, we present a series of trajectory-based and statistical analyses.
+To evaluate the effectiveness of our proposed SAC-based holding strategy and to visually demonstrate how bus bunching occurs and propagates, we present a series of trajectory-based and statistical analyses.

-Figure~\ref{fig:bunching_control_trajectory} visualizes the complete operational period (\textit{06:00--19:00}) for both the controlled and uncontrolled scenarios.
-Each colored line depicts the trajectory of an individual bus as it travels between terminals, running between all 22 stops.
-In the uncontrolled scenario (b, bottom panel), numerous bunching events are evident—highlighted by \textit{red} segments—indicating intervals where two or more buses operate in close succession.
-These bunching occurrences are most prevalent during the early morning (\textit{06:30--08:30}) and late afternoon (\textit{16:00--18:00}) periods, immediately preceding the peak demand hours.
+Figure~\ref{fig:bunching_control_trajectory} visualizes the complete operational period (06:00--19:00) for both the controlled and uncontrolled scenarios.
+Each colored line depicts the trajectory of an individual bus as it travels between terminals, traversing all 22 stops.
+In the uncontrolled scenario (b, bottom panel), frequent bunching events are observed highlighted by \textit{red} segments indicating intervals where two or more buses operate in close proximity.
+These bunching occurrences are most prevalent during the early morning (06:30--08:30) and late afternoon (16:00--18:00) periods, immediately preceding the peak demand hours.

-By contrast, the controlled scenario (a, top panel), where SAC governs holding decisions at stops, exhibits \textit{no bunching events} throughout the episode.
-Bus trajectories remain well-spaced, confirming the robustness and effectiveness of the proposed control strategy under stochastic demand and travel speed conditions.
+In contrast, the controlled scenario (a, top panel), where SAC regulates holding decisions at stops, demonstrates a complete absence of bunching events throughout the episode.
+Bus trajectories remain uniformly spaced, confirming the robustness and effectiveness of the proposed control strategy under stochastic demand and travel speed conditions.

-Figure~\ref{fig:bunching_stats} provides a fine-grained summary of the spatio-temporal distribution of bunching events based on the uncontrolled case.
-Subplots (a) and (b) identify the top 7 stops most frequently involved in bunching, categorized by travel direction.
-These are typically downstream stops near the end of each route, where accumulated delays due to traffic and passenger load cause buses to converge.
-Subplots (c) and (d) show hourly bunching frequencies in both directions.
-The risk of bunching peaks during transitional hours—especially \textit{07:00–09:00} and \textit{16:00–18:00}—which precede the full onset of rush hour demand.
-This supports our earlier hypothesis that bunching is not strictly a peak-hour phenomenon, but rather the result of demand-speed imbalances building up in the periods preceding peak load.
+Figure~\ref{fig:bunching_stats} provides a fine-grained analysis of the spatio-temporal distribution of bunching events observed in the uncontrolled case.
+Subplots (a) and (b) identify the top 7 stops most frequently involved in bunching, stratified by travel direction.
+These are predominantly downstream stops near the end of each route, where accumulated delays due to traffic precipitate bus convergence.
+Subplots (c) and (d) depict hourly bunching frequencies in both directions.
+The risk of bunching is most pronounced during transitional hours especially 07:00--09:00 and 16:00--18:00 which precede the peak intensity of rush hour demand.
+This corroborates our earlier hypothesis that bunching is not exclusively a peak-hour phenomenon, but rather the result of demand-speed imbalances accumulating in the periods preceding peak load.

 Together, these findings reinforce the key design motivations of our work: